koendv/curveFitting/README.md

 Negative and zero values of x will cause NaN (not a number) errors in logarithmic and power curve fits.
 Negative and zero values of y will cause NaN errors in exponential and power curve fits.

-Each class requires only 24 bytes of RAM.
+Each regression requires only 24 bytes of RAM.
 Calculations are single precision floating point.